SMAS Facelift Brisbane: When This Technique May Be Considered

 2. Second consultation and surgical planning — Spring Hill, Brisbane.
 Minimum two consultations are required before surgery.
 Surgical plan finalised, written quote issued, and pre-operative instructions provided.
 Queensland’s 7-day cooling-off period applies.

 3. Sydney surgery — accredited private hospital.
-Surgery is performed at an accredited private hospital in Sydney with Dr Turner’s preferred anaesthetic and theatre team.
+Surgery is performed at an accredited private hospital in Sydney with Dr Turner’s established anaesthetic and theatre team.
 Hospital admission for SMAS facelift is generally day surgery or one overnight stay, depending on the extent of the procedure and any combined surgery.

 4. First post-operative review — Sydney.
 Initial wound review takes place in Sydney within a few days of surgery, before patients return to Brisbane.